> Manchester Salford Junction Canal Tunnel 📍

 Heading underneath the Granada Studios estate, the route skirts the edge of the old Coronation Street set.
-In the basement of the Granada buildings is an access point to the tunnels (click the link for a photo).
+In the basement of one of the old Granada buildings—roughly at the spot of the west portal—is an access point to the tunnels (click the link for a photo).

-Spurring off around the Granada building, a shorter lower-level alternative route for the canal is shown on the Pigot 1813 map from Manchester Historical Maps.
+Spurring off around the Granada building, a shorter lower-level alternative route for the canal (proposed by Captain Tucker) is shown on the Pigot 1813 map from Manchester Historical Maps.
 It would have emerged around lock 90 of the Rochdale Canal at Deansgate locks.

 The actual route followed the route of Camp Street, crossing under Deansgate and then the Great Northern Warehouse, where two arms provided spurs off to goods lifts.
 See Andrew Brooks’ photograph from the depths of the Great Northern Railway building.

 From the warehouse, the canal continued under Watson Street and locks three and four were underneath the present site of Manchester Central (close to the entrance of which a pump house was placed to redistribute water up the canal).

 Eventually after crossing underneath Lower Mosley Street through what is now a pedestrian tunnel, the canal met with the Rochdale Canal just above lock 89 (Tib Lock) where a pleasant basin now houses Rain Bar.